Disclaimers are in Part 1

 "I would be," Isabelle snapped, "if Miss 'Too-Funny-For-Her-Boots' here wouldn't keep making an idiot out of me."

 "Oh, just my invisible warrior friend," the young woman replied with sudden, icy calm.
-"I take it Mitch hasn't told you about her?
+"I take it Lilli hasn't told you about her?
 Mom, this is Xena, she's a Greek warrior.
-Only no-one besides me can see or hear her, more's the pity."
+Only no-one besides me can see or hear her, you see."
 Smiling sweetly, she ignored her mother's dropping jaw.
 "Xena, say hi to my mother."

 "YOU and your bright ideas," Isabelle mumbled on the following morning, as they sat in a cold, stark room waiting to be called into Mrs Branigan's office.